5 key B2C marketing channels and strategies to resonate with your customers

 What is B2C marketing?

 B2C, or business-to-consumer marketing, are tactics and strategies you can use to promote your products to individuals, rather than companies.
+It is a marketing strategy where businesses send targeted messages to their (potential) customers to build relationships, drive sales, and increase loyalty.

 In other words, whenever you promote your products on social media, via email, across your website, or by any other means, you’ll want to grab the attention of the people who use your products in their day-to-day lives.